oliversalzburg/sand-traveller/README.md

-# Sand Traveller
+# Sand Traveler

 ![](./public/canvas.png)

 a canvas experiment by Oliver Salzburg
-inspired by original Substrate artwork by Jared Tarbell
+inspired by original Sand Traveler artwork by Jared Tarbell